hugehoge/Snappable/README.md

 ### Note

-**Snappable depends on [Introspect for SwiftUI](https://github.com/siteline/SwiftUI-Introspect) due to detect the behavior of scrolling from UIScrollView, so this is fragile on iOS oe SwiftUI upates.**
+**Snappable depends on [Introspect for SwiftUI](https://github.com/siteline/SwiftUI-Introspect) due to detect the behavior of scrolling from UIScrollView, so this is fragile on iOS or SwiftUI upates.**

 ## Installation